 - Differences to the classical approach,

-- Different tools such as Marten and EventStoreDB and the differences between them,
+- Using tools such as Marten and EventStoreDB, and understanding the differences between them,

 - How to use Event Sourcing on your system,